iasql/docs/docs/quickstart.md

 npx typeorm migration:revert
 ```

-3. Apply the changes described in the db to your cloud account
+3. Apply the changes described in the hosted db to your cloud account

 ```bash
 $ iasql apply startup